mountblue/So-You-Want-To-Learn/WEB-DEVELOPMENT.md

 ## Current Scenario in the Industry

-The number of Software Developers are expected to grom from the current 27 million (in 2021) to 45 million (in 2030).
+The number of Software Developers are expected to grow from the current 27 million (in 2021) to 45 million (in 2030).
 Source: https://www.daxx.com/blog/development-trends/number-software-developers-world

 There are many different roles in the industry: